The snack that took over the White House

 Undoubtedly you fancy that I exaggerate because you find it difficult to believe that a whole city, the metropolis of this vast Union, where crowd the might of the land, could all be engaged in eating cheese.
 Upon my word I tell you not half the tale.
 Georgetown, and Alexandria too poured forth their crowds on purpose to eat cheese.

 [Many words omitted here.
-Twain was invested in making sure you understood: a LOT of people were there, eating cheese.]
+Point is, a LOT of people were there, eating cheese.]

 I did not see this monstrous cheese at all.
 I met its fragments in many fists upon the avenue, as I ran down.
 I snuffed it in every breeze.
 I rushed with the crowd to get a bit, and with a look I would have been content, but alas, unhappy me!
 I got no cheese.
 I smashed my hat in vain … I pushed and wrestled, a and struggled in the crowd, and maddened at last with desperation, I mounted the very shoulders of he mass for cheese.
 But it was gone!
 All gone! … To the day of my death I shall remember, I got no cheese.